salrashid123/istio_helloworld/README.md

 ## What is this repo?

-This is a really simple application I wrote over holidays a couple weeks back that detail my experiences and feedback.
+This is a really simple application I wrote over holidays a year ago (12/17) that details my experiences and feedback with istio.
 To be clear, its a really, really basic NodeJS application that i used but more importantly, it covers the main sections of [Istio](https://istio.io/) that i was seeking to understand better (if even just as a helloworld).

 I do know isito has the "[bookinfo](https://github.com/istio/istio/tree/master/samples/bookinfo)" application but the best way